 Read our full Fitbit Versa 3 review

-It still comes sporting all of the top-end fitness features you'd expect from Samsung's Tizen watch range, with 39 workout modes, a heart rate and ECG sensor, and health app with stress and sleep monitoring.
-There's even a way to monitor your blood pressure, but that won't be activated for some time.
+It still comes top-end fitness features you'd expect from Samsung's Tizen watch range, with 39 workout modes, a heart rate and ECG sensor, and health app with stress and sleep monitoring.
+There's even a way to monitor your blood pressure.

 Read the full Samsung Galaxy Watch Active 2 review

-The Honor Magic Watch 2 tracks a range of sports which detailed information, and can even provide workout advice and feedback for certain activities.
+The Honor Magic Watch 2 tracks a range of sports with detailed information, and can even provide workout advice and feedback for certain activities.
 It's great for people looking to get fitter.

-The watch also lasts for a long time without needing to be charged, up to a week or two weeks depending on which version you buy, and it looks pretty sleek too.
+The watch also lasts for a long time without needing to be charged in our tests, up to a week or two weeks depending on which version you buy, and it looks pretty sleek too.

 There are a few issues with the watch like its relative lack of non-fitness features, the fact its design can often get very dusty and need cleaning, and the fact lots of its fitness features aren't available on iOS, but even then we can still recommend it as a good smartwatch.